Capital Markets: Supply Chain Technology

 2. Intel® Virtualization Technology requires a computer system with an enabled Intel® processor, BIOS, virtual machine monitor (VMM) and, for some uses, certain platform software enabled for it.
 Functionality, performance or other benefits will vary depending on hardware and software configurations and may require a BIOS update.
 Software applications may not be compatible with all operating systems.
 Please check with your application vendor.

 5. Benchmark results were obtained prior to implementation of recent software patches and firmware updates intended to address exploits referred to as "Spectre" and "Meltdown".
 Implementation of these updates may make these results inapplicable to your device or system.
 Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
-Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations and functions.
+Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations, and functions.
 Any change to any of those factors may cause the results to vary.
 You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
-For more complete information about performance and benchmark results, visit http://www.intel.com/benchmarks.
+For more complete information visit http://www.intel.com/benchmarks.